edgelesssys/constellation/dev-docs/workflows/security-patch.md

 Add an ETA for a patch release and proceed with [disclosure steps](#disclosing-the-ghsa).

 ## Fix

+The first step towards fixing the vulnerability is to assess the amount of work required.
+Use this estimate to propose a target release date and inform the product manager about impact and timeline.
+The product manager will notify customers of the upcoming patch release.

 Sometimes a fix can be developed quickly for `main`, but correctly backporting it takes more time.
 It may also happen that a proposed fix needs substantial work before merging.